You pay your supplier with your money, most likely in US dollars or euros.

 The exchange rate is embedded in the supplier’s quote to you.

-- They Raise Their Price.
-When the exchange rate goes down, your supplier may raise their prices, because otherwise, they’ll receive less money in Chinese Yuan.
+- They Raise Your Price.
+When the exchange rate goes down, your supplier may raise your product price, because otherwise, they’ll receive less money in Chinese Yuan/RMB.

-- They Won’t Say A Thing.
-If the exchange rate swings the other way, the supplier will pocket the extra Chinese Yuan.
-They won’t say anything unless you ask.
+- They Won’t Say A Word.
+If the exchange rate swings the other way, your way, the supplier will receive more money in Chinese Yuan/RMB.
+In this case, they won’t say anything unless you bring up the topic to re-negotiate your current pricing.

-You’ll need to pay attention to exchange rate fluctuations on a weekly basis to understand exactly what’s going on.
-When the exchange rate is in your favor, you’ll know that it’s time to ask.
+You’ll need to pay attention to exchange rate fluctuations on a weekly or minimum monthly basis to understand exactly what’s going on.
+If you don’t monitor, you will miss out on the opportunity to re-negotiate your price.
+In fact, many people don’t even know when the exchange rate was in their favor.

-At the time of writing this blog, the US dollar is going strong against the Chinese Yuan.
-This is your opportune timeto ask and go after that profit.
+Ask more and you shall get more!
+When dealing with the suppliers you must face the fact that you don’t get what you deserve, you get what you negotiate!
+At the time of this writing, the US dollar is going strong against the Chinese Yuan.
+This is your opportunity to ask and go after that profit that belongs to you.

-Students in the Sourcing Warriors Mastermind all learned how to renegotiate when the rate is in their favor.
+Students in the Sourcing Warrior Mastermind all learned how to renegotiate when the rate is in their favor.
 They are getting better prices and celebrating their wins.
+If you want to join me, and the amazing community of sourcing warriors, just click here to learn more about my Sourcing Warrior Mastermind course.
+One small win in re-negotiating your product price will pay for the course.
+Let’s do it together!